seanathan-discordbot/Ayesha-2.0/README.md

 You can also join the [official support server here](https://discord.gg/FRTTARhN44)!

-Ayesha is currently being rewritten using nextcord after the discontinuation of discord.py.
+Ayesha is currently being rewritten using pycord after the discontinuation of discord.py.

 ## Features
 - Yea